Table of Contents

 - Now wash the funnel with distilled water without removing the funnel from the flask.

-- Make the solution up to the marked point with distilled water and make sure the oxalic acid fully dissolved.
+- Make the solution up to the marked point with distilled water and make sure the oxalic acid is fully dissolved.

 (b) Titration of potassium permanganate solution against standard oxalic acid solution: